 If you need a push-button easy solution made EXACTLY for land investors, look no further than Pebble.

-If you want a done-for-you solution, Pebble has made this process very simple (even easier than what I show in the video below) because they handle all of the hosting and setup now.
-They have taken almost all of the complexity out of the process!
+If you want a done-for-you solution, Pebble has greatly simplified this process because they handle all the hosting and setup.
+They have taken most of the complexity out of the process!

 - It’s designed as one long page, so users don’t have to click around to find what they need; they can just scroll down the page without going anywhere.